Archive for the ‘Uncategorized’ Category

 MEMORIALS TOUR DATES:

-SATURDAY JUNE 8: RISING: Day Tripper at Melbourne Town Hall.
-Tickets & info here.
+SATURDAY JUNE 8: RISING: Day Tripper at Melbourne Town Hall * SOLD OUT!

 SUNDAY JUNE 9: DAREBIN ARTS CENTRE with special guest Hantu.
 Tickets on sale here.